Homemade Pumpkin Ice Cream

 • Place prepared ice cream maker attachment onto stand mixer fitted with the dasher.

-• In a large bowl, combine the heavy cream, milk, pumpkin purée, brown sugar, cinnamon, pumpkin pie spice, vanilla extract, and salt and whisk until everything is combined and the sugar starts to dissolve.
+• To the pumpkin, add the heavy cream, milk, brown sugar, cinnamon, pumpkin pie spice, vanilla extract, and salt (if using2) and whisk until everything is combined and the sugar starts to dissolve.

-• Turn on the mixer so dasher is rotating and slowly pour ice cream mixture into the canister.
-Process according to manufacturer’s directions (it should take about 20-30 minutes).
+• Turn on the mixer so the dasher is rotating and slowly pour the ice cream mixture into the canister.
+Process3 according to manufacturer’s directions (it should take about 20-30 minutes).

-• When ice cream is finished churning, remove the ice cream maker from the mixer, and transfer the ice cream to a freezer-safe container and freeze for at least 2 hours.
+• When the ice cream is finished churning, remove the ice cream maker from the mixer, and transfer the ice cream to a freezer-safe container.
+Freeze for at least 4 hours before enjoying.

 Notes